Dimo99/NullifierLabs/private_mixer.md

 * **Stealth Address**: A public key generated from a user's secret key for receiving shielded notes.
 * **Circuit**: A zero-knowledge circuit proving correctness of a spend or deposit without revealing inputs.
 * **Ciphertext**: Encrypted note metadata sent alongside a commitment, enabling receivers to detect incoming notes.
+* **Relay**: A third-party actor that broadcasts user-generated transactions to Solana on their behalf.
+Relays prevent the user’s public key from appearing on-chain, preserving sender anonymity.
+They may charge a small relay fee, embedded in the transaction logic and proven inside the zk circuit.

 ---